 Evidence for this early type of environmental management is provided by 200 inscriptions engraved on rocks all over the northern part of Mount Lebanon.
 These inscriptions have been found at an altitude ranging between 270 m and 2311 m, allowing scholars to make an approximate reconstruction of the ancient forest boundaries.
 They were carved in abbreviated Latin letters and have been designated by No. 5001-5187 of the IGLS catalogue (Inscriptions grecques et latines de la Syrie – see here).
 No other inscriptions of this nature have been found elsewhere in the Roman empire, making them a unique heritage.

 Intended to be seen and read by the general public, the inscriptions were inscribed with warnings against timber thieves with different Latin abbreviations.
 The most common formula was “IMP HAD AVG DFS AGIV CP” (IMPeratoris HADriani AUGusti DeFinitio Siluarum Arborum Genera Quatuor Cetera Priuata – meaning “Boundary of the forests of emperor Hadrian Augustus: Four Species of trees reserved under the imperial privilege).
 It is not known which species were included in the four that Hadrian protected, but the most appropriate candidates would be the cedar, oak, cypress, and either fir or juniper, those particularly suitable for shipbuilding.
-The remaining species could be cut without the permission of the emperor or his procurators.
+The remaining species could be cut without the emperor’s or his procurators’ permission.

 Eight inscriptions were found with the acronym VIG which may stand (according to Breton, 1980) for vigilarium, a post for the forest rangers.
 They are all located in strategic places like high passes or mountain tops from where (whence) guards could observe and control the forest.
-Three other inscriptions give the name of the two procurators of Hadrian who oversaw the demarcation of the forest: Quintus Vetius Rufus (IGLS 5185 & 5186) and Gaius Umbrius (IGLS 5096).
+Three other inscriptions give the name of Hadrian’s two procurators who oversaw the forest’s demarcation: Quintus Vetius Rufus (IGLS 5185 & 5186) and Gaius Umbrius (IGLS 5096).

 Imp(eratoris) H[ad](riani) Aug(usti) d(e)f(initio) s(ilvarum) XII p(er)